Are You Guilty?

 Guilt can rear its ugly head when we want to move out of a self-limiting comfort zone but guilt can also be the energy for personal change.
 Think about it.
 When you tow the line, you feel good.
 When you overstep your bounds you may believe you will get punished or should be punished.
 But what if the line you tow hurts your creativity and takes away your freedom?
 Guilt can make you feel controlled, manipulated and angry – at yourself or others.
 Use your anger to create the energy to make a positive change.
 In a sense you can use guilt as a guide for growth.

 Here’s a final thought about guilt.
-When you feel guilty because you think you could have done better or been a better person or been more loving, consider that you did the best you could, given what you knew at the time.
+When you are feeling guilty because you think you could have done better or been a better person or been more loving, consider that you did the best you could, given what you knew at the time.
 Now, you know better.
 Let guilt be your teacher.
 Keep in mind what Seneca, the Roman philosopher, statesman and playwright (3 B.C-65A.D) wrote, “Every man is guilty of all the good he didn’t do.”